-International students who do not have the TOEFL score to enter HawCC's credit classes can take the Intensive English Program (IEP).
-After successfully completing this course, students may enter HawCC credit classes without a TOEFL score.
+International students who do not have the TOEFL or IELTS score to enter HawCC's credit classes can take the Intensive English Program (IEP).
+After successfully completing this program, students may enter HawCC credit classes without a TOEFL or IELTS score.
 Please see the section titled Intensive English Program for more information.
 (Policy Haw 7.220)